Adventure Time (short film): Production

 "Adventure Time" was created by Pendleton Ward.
 The short's style was influenced by his time at California Institute of the Arts (CalArts).
 "Adventure Time" was Ward's first job in animation after he graduated from CalArts.
-Ward had been contacted by Eric Homan, the vice president of Development at Frederator Studios, after Homan saw one of Wards films at a CalArts animation screening called "The Producer's Show".
+Ward had been contacted by Eric Homan, the vice president of Development at Frederator Studios, after Homan saw one of Ward's films at a CalArts animation screening called The Producer's Show.
 Homan told Ward that he should consider pitching an idea to Frederator.
 Ward spent around two weeks storyboarding the outline for "Adventure Time", a process that he later called "exciting" because he was "jumping into it not knowing whether [he] would sink or swim."

 During the initial storyboard pitch to Frederator Studios, Ward brought a guitar and played the episode's theme song.
 Frederator's CEO Fred Seibert was initially disinclined to make the short, feeling it was too much of a "student film" and without much commercial appeal.
 Longtime colleagues, development executive Homan and production executive Kevin Kolde convinced him otherwise, arguing that Seibert had actually laughed in the presentation, something that he did not often do.
 Frederator approved the pitch, and "Adventure Time" soon went into production.

 Ward hired several of his recently graduated CalArts friends to work on the short with him.
 Neil Graf was tasked with coloring, Julian Narino was the background designer, and Adam Muto drew the props.
 Graf and Narino later got jobs with other series and studios—King of the Hill and Laika, respectively—but Muto continued working with Ward and eventually became Adventure Time's co-executive producer and showrunner.
 The finished short ran for seven minutes, and production wrapped up in the spring of 2006.